SnowflakeCoder/programming/Java/Java Concurrency - Part1.md

 #### Benefits

 - Better utilization of a single CPU.
+  - If one thread is waiting for the response to a request sent over the network, then another thread could use the CPU in the meantime to do something else.
 - Better utilization of multiple CPUs or CPU cores.
 - Better user experience with regards to responsiveness.
-  - For instance, if you click on a button in a GUI and this results in a request being sent over the network, if you use the same thread that is also updating the GUI, then the user might experience the GUI "hanging" while the GUI thread is waiting for the response for the request.
-Instead, such a request could be performed by a background thread so the GUI thread is free to respond to other user requests in the meantime.
+  - If you click on a button and this results in a request being sent over the network, if you use the same thread that is also updating the GUI, then the user might experience the GUI "hanging" while the GUI update thread is waiting for the response for the request.
+Instead, such a request could be <u>performed by a background thread</u> so the GUI thread is free to respond to other user requests in the meantime.
 - Better user experience with regards to fairness.
   - Imagine a server that receives requests from clients, and only has one thread to execute these requests.
 If a client sends a requests that takes a long time to process, then all other client's requests would have to wait until that one request has finished.

 #### Multithreading vs. Multitasking

-- **Multitasking** - which meant that computers could **execute multiple programs** (AKA tasks or processes) at the same time.
-It wasn't really "at the same time" though.
-The single CPU was shared between the programs.
+- **Multitasking** - which meant that computers could execute multiple programs (AKA tasks or processes) at the same time.
+It **wasn't really "at the same time"** though.
+The <u>single CPU was shared between the programs</u>.
 The operating system would switch between the programs running, executing each of them for a little while before switching.
 - **Multithreading** - which mean that you could have **multiple threads of execution inside the same program**.
 A thread of execution can be thought of as a CPU executing the program.
 When you have multiple threads executing the same program, it is like having multiple CPUs execute within the same program.
 So multithreading can <u>increase the performance of some types of programs</u>.

-#### Concurrency Models

-The first Java concurrency model assumed that multiple threads executing within the same application would also share objects.
-This type of concurrency model is typically referred to as a "**shared state concurrency model**".
-A lot of the <u>concurrency language constructs and utilities</u> are designed to support this concurrency model.
-The shared state concurrency model causes a lot of concurrency problems which can be hard to solve elegantly.
-Therefore, an alternative concurrency model referred to as **"shared nothing" or "separate state"** has gained popularity.
-In the separate state concurrency model the threads do not share any objects or data.
-This avoids a lot of the concurrent access problems of the shared state concurrency model.

-#### Costs
+#### Multithreading Costs

 - **More complex design** - Code executed by multiple threads **accessing shared data** need special attention.
 Errors arising from **incorrect thread synchronization** can be very hard to detect, reproduce and fix.
 - **Context Switching Overhead** - When a CPU **switches from executing one thread to executing another**, the CPU needs to save the local data, program pointer etc. of the current thread, and load the local data, program pointer etc. of the next thread to execute.
 This switch is called a "context switch".
 The CPU switches from executing in the context of one thread to executing in the context of another.
-Context switching isn't cheap.
-You don't want to switch between threads more than necessary.
+Context switching may slow your application.
 - **Increased Resource Consumption** - A thread needs some resources from the computer in order to run.
 Besides CPU time a thread needs some memory to keep its local stack.
-It may also take up some resources inside the operating system needed to manage the thread.
+It may also take up some resources inside the operating system, needed to manage the thread.

 ### Concurrency Models